-The Compliance and Enforcement Team have the following functions primarily support IFCA Success Criteria 2 "IFCAs implement a fair, effective and proportionate enforcement regime" this is set out as a delivery priority in the Annual Strategic Plan 2024/2025, the Deputy Chief Officer of the CET will submit a quarterly Compliance Reports to the Authority meeting.
-This report contains information relating to our enforcement activity for the reporting period in statistical format for inspections, patrols and offences detected and a quarterly summary of key enforcement operations and activities.
+The Compliance and Enforcement Team have the following functions primarily delivering IFCA Success Criteria 2 "IFCAs implement a fair, effective and proportionate enforcement regime", the Principal Deputy Chief Officer of the CET will submit a quarterly Compliance Report to the Authority meeting.
+This report contains information relating to our enforcement activity for the reporting period in statistical format for inspections, patrols and offences detected feeding to the reporting mechanisms for Southern IFCAs delivery metrics.